pnealgit/mnb_js/README.md

 Gates:

 1. I use a simple gate structure.
-    - 2 inputs
+    - 2 input indexes
-    - 2 outputs
+    - 2 output indexes
     - a 2x2 matrix of 0 or 1 randomly generated for the truth table

 2. I do not use probabilistic, not,neuron,or learning gates.

 3. The truth table for each gate is a 2d matrix indexed by the input values

-4. The values for the inputs are the indexes into the INPUT_STATE.
+4. The values for each input index points to the binary value at INPUT_STATE[input_index]

-5. The values for the outputs are the indexes into the OUTPUT_STATE.
+5. The values for each output index points to the OUT_STATE[output_index] where the result of the truth table will be written.